ElectronNET/Electron.NET/docs/GettingStarted/Console-App.md

 # Console Application Setup

-One of the most significant breakthroughs in ElectronNET.Core is the ability to build Electron applications using simple console applications instead of requiring ASP.NET Core.
-This removes a major barrier and enables many more use cases.
+A major benefit in ElectronNET.Core is the ability to build Electron applications using simple console applications instead of requiring ASP.NET Core.
+This removes a significant barrier and enables many more use cases.

 ## 🎯 What You Can Build